surniaulula/wpsso/readme.txt

 	* Refactored the `WpssoPage->get_article_section()` method and updated its arguments from `$post_id, $allow_none, $use_mod_opts` to simply `array $mod`.
 	* Updated the 'wpsso_article_section' filter arguments from `$section, $post_id` to `$section, $mod`.
 	* Replaced WpssoSchema->get_types_cache_exp() by a new WpssoUtil->get_cache_exp_secs() method.
+	* Updated the Easy Digital Downloads, WooCommerce, and WP eCommerce integration modules to add the currency to the head cache index.
 * **Requires At Least**
 	* PHP v5.5.
 	* WordPress v4.0.